Understanding the Various Regulatory Options Available for U.S. ICO/STOs

 Regulation CF allows you to raise up to $1,070,000 throughout any 12-month period by selling your tokens, or securities convertible into tokens, to all investors, both accredited and non-accredited alike.
 To qualify, you must conduct your offering on an equity crowdfunding platform registered with the SEC.
 Additionally, the company must draft and file a Form C with the SEC before proceeding with its capital raise.
 It should also be noted that any securities that you issue as a result of a Regulation CF offering will be classified as “restricted securities.”
 This means that, with limited exceptions, the purchaser must retain the equity shares for a minimum of 12 consecutive months.

-International Blockchain Legal works with companies throughout this process to make it painless and efficient.
+IBC works with companies throughout this process to make it painless and efficient by providing you access to our select group of exclusive attorney partners.
 It is essential to have qualified legal counsel on your side during the process to guide you through any potential landmines.
 For example, there are limitations as to how much any non-accredited investor is legally permitted to invest.
 And because your company is the issuer of the tokens being offered, you must be organized in the United States; however, the U.S. need not be your principal place of business.

 Although the disclosure requirements mandated by the Securities and Exchange Commission for a Regulation CF offering are not overly burdensome, it is essential to make sure the existing provisions are strictly followed to avoid SEC scrutiny.
 Because crowdfunded offerings under Regulation CF are not only a relatively inexpensive way to raise capital but is also exempt from state laws requiring securities registration, their benefits should not be ignored by any company wishing to maximize the impact of their ICO.